Problems Downloading? Need to return to the download page?

 Increasing the number of columns in the Gantt Chart in Excel 2007+.

-If you are using Excel 2007, 2010, or 2013, you can copy/paste columns to the right to extend the gantt chart for displaying a larger date range (because the new XLSX file format allows a larger maximum column limit).
+If you are using Excel 2007, 2010, 2013, or 2016 you can copy/paste columns to the right to extend the gantt chart for displaying a larger date range (because the new XLSX file format allows a larger maximum column limit than the XLS file format).